clarkcb/xsearch/README.md

   has also evolved beyond Java in a number of ways that I appreciate: the incorporation of extension methods, lambdas (which java 8 adds) and LINQ.
-  I think the .NET libraries are a little stronger than the Java standard ones too.
+  I think the .NET libraries are a little stronger than the Java standard ones too, at least in some cases.
 Although it is an imperative/OO language, it does have some nice functional features with lambdas and LINQ.

 * [Clojure](http://clojure.org/) -
   Clojure was my first exposure to a language in the Lisp family.
 It was also my first exposure to coding in a predominantly functional language.
 I found that developing in it was very slow for me, especially at first, but I also enjoyed it because it really forced me to think about solving problems very differently than I was used to, and the end solutions felt succinct and elegant.
-Although I wouldn't call Clojure my new favorite language, I definitely like it and will most likely do more with it.
+Although I wouldn't go so far as to call Clojure my favorite language, I definitely like it quite a bit and will most likely do more with it.

 * [F#](http://fsharp.org/) -
   I haven't done any real work on the F# version in several years, but I recall really liking the language.
-It feels sort of like a cross between python and C# with lots of LINQ.
-In comparison with scala, I think F# is cleaner syntactically, although object-oriented code seems to be a little clunkier in it.
-My personal feeling is that F# *should* be the successor to C# on the CLI, but I have my doubts that that will happen.
-I believe that the larger programming community will eventually swing away from imperative and towards functional, but my impression is that F# doesn't have the same momentum in the CLI world as scala does in the JVM world.
-Hopefully I'm wrong.
+It feels sort of like a cross between Python and C# with lots of LINQ.
+In comparison with Scala, I think F# is cleaner syntactically, although object-oriented code seems to be a little clunkier in it.
+My personal feeling is that F# *should* be the successor to C# on the CLI, but I'm not sure that will happen.
+I believe that the larger programming community will eventually swing away from imperative and towards functional, but my impression is that F# doesn't have the same momentum in the CLI world as Scala does in the JVM world.
+Time wil tell.

 * [Go](https://golang.org/) -
   I was really surprised how fast I could write Go code, I reached near Python speeds, which I think is in part due to the tools and conventions (e.g. standard directory structure) but also the straightforwardness of the language; think C/C++ but cleaner and easier to understand.
 I like the way OO is done in Go, it seems like an elegant solution.
 I also really like channels, they are a surprisingly simple way to add concurrency.
 On the minus side, lack of generics is a little disappointing, as is the lack of any functional capabilities.

 * [Haskell](https://www.haskell.org/) -
-  Haskell was a mind bender to learn (still is), but I'm becoming more and more a fan of functional programming, and Haskell seems to be the king.
+  Haskell was (and still is) a mind bender to learn, but I'm becoming more and more a fan of functional programming, and Haskell seems to be the king.
 I love the succinctness of the language and the way it forces you to approach problems very differently.
 I'm also impressed with its type system.
 I still need to tackle the harder category theory-related subjects, but I plan to and will definitely do more coding in Haskell.

 * [Java](http://en.wikipedia.org/wiki/Java_%28programming_language%29) -
   I wrote the Java version after the Scala version, and frankly it was a little